JHWebDeveloper/Able2-public-resources/README.md

 - .psd support.
 Treats them just like an image.
 - Now encodes all video audio streams as AAC 192k 48kHz
 - Batchname options: Overwrite Filename, Add to front, Add to back
+- Ability to sort items in a batch: Move Up and Move Down options added to dropdown menus.

 ### Changed
 - Codec support maximized.
 No longer prechecking by parsing file extensions.
 Using Fprobe for prechecking so all available codecs in Ffmpeg are now supported.